-- 1. List 3 different protocols that appear in the protocol column in the unfiltered packet-listing window in step 7 above. - 2.
+- 1. List three different protocols that appear in the protocol column in the unfiltered packet-listing window in step 7 above. - 2.
 How long did it take from when the HTTP GET message was sent until the HTTP OK reply was received?
 (By default, the value of the Time column in the packet-listing window is the amount of time, in seconds, since Wireshark tracing began.
-To display the Time field in time-of-day format, select the Wireshark View pull down menu, then select Time Display Format, then select Time-of-day.) - 3.
+To display the Time field in time-of-day format, select the Wireshark View pull down menu, then select Time Display Format, then select Time-of-day.
+Are there other options that might be useful?
+Watch out for the difference between "captured" and "displayed"!) - 3.
 What is the Internet address of the gaia.cs.umass.edu (also known as www-net.cs.umass.edu)?
 What is the Internet address of your computer? - 4.
-Print the two HTTP messages (GET and OK) referred to in question 2 above.
-To do so, select Print from the Wireshark File command menu, and select the "Selected Packet Only" and "Print as displayed" radial buttons, and then click OK.
-Capture a snapshot of you Wireshark Screen.
-Make sure to upload the screen shot to your Lab Report. - 5.
-Check out the IP Address for your machine.
-Should have 4 values separated by periods, e.g., 134.173.42.5.
-If the 3rd octet is NOT 42, let Tim or I know.
-You are most likely on the HMC wireless network and not the CS Dept wired network. - 6.
-As a reminder put both of your names on your lab report and upload the report to both of your twiki pages. - 7.
-You both should have your twiki pages up to date!!!
+If you wish, you can print the two HTTP messages (GET and OK) referred to in question 2 above.
+To do so, select Print from the Wireshark File command menu, and select the "Selected Packet Only" and "Print as displayed" radio buttons, and then click OK. - 5.
+Type your answers to questions 1-3 into a plain text file (NOT a Word document!) and submit it as assignment 1 using cs125submit.